daisypower/DE-miRNA-Kuku/README.md

 The code has been split into folders based on the function of the code.

-It also includes Supplementary Tables 6-41.
+It also includes Supplementary Tables 6-41 and the MultiQC Report generated for trimmed reads.